World Heritage Sites of the Caucasus

 Village of Ushguli and Mt Shkhara in Upper Svaneti, Georgia

-Today we drive to Ushguli* (2400m), Europe’s highest permanently inhabited village.
-Visit the village, its medieval towers and Lamaria Church (11th century).
+A scenic rural Caucasian scenery as we drive to Ushguli* (2400m), Europe’s highest permanently inhabited village.
+Visit the village, its medieval towers and Lamaria Church dating back from the 11th Century.
 Enjoy the views of Mt.
 Shkhara (5201m), the highest summit in Georgia.
-Return to Mestia and visit the Mestia Museum.
-This museum houses more than 4.000 items: archaeological objects discovered in Svaneti region, unique samples of engraved and painted icons (of special interest are 10th-12th century icons), religious objects (9th-14th century), manuscripts (11th-13th century New Testaments from Adishi, Labskaldi, Lenashi, Mestia), weapons and armor, iron and cooper items, wooden ethnographic objects, adornments, silverware, textiles, and more.
-(B, D)
+At the Mestia Museum which houses more than 4000 archaeological objects and was discovered in the Svaneti region comprising of unique samples of engraved and painted icons, objects of religious significance, manuscripts from the 11th – 13th Centuries of the New Testaments from Adishi, Labskaldi, Lenashi, Mestia traditions.
+Balance of the day is free.
+(B, L)

-After breakfast, drive to Akhaltsikhe.
-We enjoy an excursion to the recently restored 13th century Rabati Castle.
-Afterwards, we drive to Vardzia, a thirteen-story cave town built between 1186 and 1189 by Georgia’s famous Queen Tamar.
+After breakfast, we drive to Akhaltsikhe where we enjoy an excursion to the recently restored 13th Century Rabati Castle.
+Built in the medieval period, the double-walled complex originally served as a residence for the rulers of this region, with its own citadel, mint and treasury.
+When the Ottomans and later, the Russians, took Akhaltsikhe, they retrofitted various buildings and added new components to fit their own needs.
+We drive to Vardzia, a thirteen-story cave town built between 1186 and 1189 by Georgia’s famous Queen Tamar.
 It stands as a unique example of the Georgian renaissance in an area of many medieval sites.
-En route, stop at Khertvisi Fortress.
+En route, we visit the stop at Khertvisi Fortress.
+Khertvisi fortress is one of the oldest fortresses in Georgia and was functional throughout the Georgian feudal period.
+At Vardzia, we spend the night at the picturesque Vardzia Resort.
+Balance of the day is free to enjoy the resort and its many amenities.

 Sevan Lake, Gegharkunik Province, Armenia

-Overnight: Avan Dzoraget Hotel, Dzoraget (1 night) (B, D)
+Overnight: Avan Dzoraget Hotel, Dzoraget (1 night) (B, L)

-Today, we enjoy a tour of Sanahin* Monastery and Haghpat.
+A relaxed morning as we have a leisurely breakfast before we start exploring the Sanahin* Monastery and Haghpat.
 Standing on a high plateau, amidst low structures, they raise sharp against the background of steep, forested slopes.
-The ensembles are complemented by small churches built near them.
-Features that we can look forward to seeing include churches and chapels, four annexes, sepulchers, bell-towers, the building of the Academy, book depositories, refectories, galleries, bridges and other monumental structures.
-After lunch in Dilijan, we explore the surrounding city and historical monuments of the area.
-Wander in the art street of Sharambeyan, chat with the carpenter and pottery master, see them at work and choose one lovely souvenir.
-Our next stop is at Lake Sevan, famous for its emerald water and delicious fish.
+The ensembles are complemented by small churches built around them.
+Here we will see, besides churches and chapels, four annexes, sepulchers, bell-towers, building of the Academy, book depositories, refectories, galleries, bridges and other monumental structures.
+After a typical lunch in Dilijan, we continue exploring the surrounding city and historical monuments.
+Wander in the art street of Sharambeyan, chat with the local carpenter and pottery master, see them at work and look out for local souvenirs.
+Some 90 Kms from Dzoraget is Lake Sevan, famous for its emerald water and delicious fish.
 This mountainous lake covers approximately 5 per cent of Armenia’s surface area and is 2000 meters above sea level.
+Lake Sevan is a freshwater lake and whilst open for swimming, it may be difficult for those who have only been used to salty ocean waters.
+Enjoy free time in the evening with an optional dinner at a local restaurant.

 Overnight: Bohemian Resort or Best Western Paradise Hotel, Lake Sevan (1 night) (B, L)

-Our first stop is Noraduz cemetery of cross stones (khachkars) before proceeding to Noravank.
-En route, we visit Selim Caravanserai, situated in the Selim (Sulema) mountain pass 2410 meters above sea level.
+Our destination is Yerevan, Armenia’s capital city.
+Enroute we visit the Noraduz cemetery of cross stones (khachkars) - Armenian cross-stone with carved, memorial stele bearing a cross, and often with additional motifs such as rosettes.
+The oldest khachkar with a known date was carved in 879 (though earlier, cruder, examples do exist).
+We also visit Selim Caravanserai, situated in the Selim (Sulema) mountain pass 2410 meters above sea level.
 According to the two building inscriptions (one of which is in Arabic), the caravanserai was built in 1332 by Prince Orbelyan Chesar.
-Our tour culminates with a visit to the 12th century Monastery of Noravank, set in a canyon rich with rare flora.
+Our tour culminates with a visit of the 12th Century Monastery of Noravank, set in a canyon rich with rare flora.
 Visit Bird's Cavern, where the world's oldest shoe was found.
-Lunch break in Noravank.
-Afterwards, enjoy an excursion to Khor Virap Monastery, one of the most popular tourist destinations in Armenia.
+We also take an excursion to Khor Virap Monastery, one of the most popular tourist destinations in Armenia.
 Its location, near the closest point to Mount Ararat within Armenia, offers a spectacular view of the mountain, the national symbol of Armenia.
-It is also significant as being the place of Gregory the Illuminator's 13-year imprisonment, after which Gregory made Armenia the first country to adopt Christianity as its official religion in the year 301.
+It is also significant as being the place of Gregory the Illuminator's 13-year imprisonment, after which Gregory in 301 made Armenia the first country to adopt Christianity as its official religion.
+Arrive Yerevan for a 2-nights stay.

 Day 15: Yerevan